clearProject/CLEAR/README.md

 To choose your desired attributes, you can add your values to `config_num_att_dict` in the function `update_num_attributes` located in `dataset_utils.py`.

 ### References
-Our work integrates on the foundational work of Yan et al. (2023) on ["Learning Concise and Descriptive Attributes for Visual Recognition"](https://arxiv.org/pdf/2308.03685).
+Our work integrates the foundational work of Yan et al. (2023) on ["Learning Concise and Descriptive Attributes for Visual Recognition"](https://arxiv.org/pdf/2308.03685).
-The git repository for their paper can be found [here](https://github.com/wangyu-ustc/LM4CV)
+The git repository for their paper can be found [here](https://github.com/wangyu-ustc/LM4CV).